 If you want to learn more about the process of sperm formation, you can visit the following article: How are sperm cells formed?

 We also have mentioned that a possible solution would be to carry out a PGD.
-You can read more about it here: What is PGD used for?
+You can read more about this here: What is PGD used for?

 Rodrigo L, Meseguer M, Mateu E, Mercader A, Peinado V, Bori L, Campos-Galindo I, Milán M, García-Herrero S, Simón C, Rubio C. Sperm chromosomal abnormalities and their contribution to human embryo aneuploidy.
 Biol Reprod.
-2019 Jul 18. pii: ioz125. doi: 10.1093/biolre/ioz125.
+2019 Jul 18. pii: ioz125. doi: 10.1093/biolre/ioz125 (View)

-FAQs from users: 'What is sperm FISH?', 'In which patients is sperm FISH indicated?', 'What consequences can be expected after a pathological FISH?' and 'Are there any evaluation criterias in FISH testing?'.
+FAQs from users: 'What is sperm FISH?', 'Are sperm fragmentation test and FISH the same thing?', 'In which patients is sperm FISH indicated?', 'What consequences can be expected after a pathological FISH?', 'Are there strict evaluation criterias in FISH testing?' and 'What is the price of the FISH technique?'.